OrigamingWasTaken/UltraNix.Wiki/F.A.Q..md

 #### Are mods supported?
 Not 100%.
 You need to use the version of BepInEx for your Operating System, and not every mod works due to compatibility issues.

-#### My OpenGL Drivers Suck / I Don't Have OpenGL.
+#### I'm on Linux and my OpenGL drivers suck / my device doesn't support OpenGL.
 What should I do?
-Use Zink as a workaround.
+If you have Vulkan support, use Zink as a workaround.
+This works best on the Mesa open-source driver stack, and it may be a good idea to force OpenGL 3.2 via `-force-glcore32`, as it should drastically drop the number of Vulkan extensions needed to play the game.
 Otherwise, **pray for the Vulkan renderer.**

 ![20231228_15h47m48s_grim](https://github.com/coatlessali/UltraNix/assets/61166135/d12e4b33-7194-4bae-8a13-729a3afaaa9f)